Opus10/qik/docs/plugin_intro.md

 Unlike other object types, configuration objects don't need a factory.
 When a configuration type is registered, users can include configuration under `[pluigns.plugin-name]` in `qik.toml`.

-Plugin authors should use `qik.conf.plugin("dotted.plugin.path")` to object the structured configuration for a plugin.
+Plugin authors should use `qik.conf.plugin("dotted.plugin.path")` to get configuration for a plugin.